pridiltal/stray/README.md

 ## Installation

-You can install the stable version from CRAN.
+You can install the released version of stray from [CRAN](https://CRAN.R-project.org) with:

 ```r
 install.packages('stray', dependencies = TRUE)
 ```

 You can install stray from github with:

 ```r